-A single partner with aligned incentives creates alignment: Alignment on goals and financial incentives between those providing the care and the payer means everyone agrees on the best way to serve member panels.
+- A single partner with aligned incentives creates broader alignment: Alignment on goals and financial incentives between those providing care and payers means everyone agrees on the best way to serve member panels.

-Adaptability allows quick responses to emergent needs in a crisis: In situations like the COVID-19 pandemic, the model can quickly pivot to solutions like video and phone appointments because the revenue model isn’t dependent on members coming into the care center.
+- Adaptability allows for quick responses to emergent needs in a crisis: In situations like the COVID-19 pandemic, quick pivots to virtual solutions are supported, because the revenue model isn’t dependent on members coming into care centers.

-The member experience exceeds expectations because of the strength of the provider-member relationship: When providers focus on members’ social, mental, and physical well-being, patients consistently provide the feedback that they have never felt so heard or motivated to own their health.
-This is a direct result of dramatically more time with providers and a care delivery approach built around empathetic listening.
+- The member experience exceeds expectations because of the strength of the provider-member relationship: When providers focus on members’ social, mental, and physical well-being, it contributes to excellent member experiences.
+Patients consistently report they have never felt so heard or motivated to take ownership of their own health goals.
+This is a direct result of a care delivery approach built around empathetic listening and longer appointment times.

-Leveraging informatics and data to meet the needs of your specific population
+Leveraging data to meet the needs of your population

 Improving the member experience for specific patient panels

-Different approaches are required to improve the health outcomes of different populations.
-APC provides payers with control over the experience within care centers to ensure that each population’s specific needs are met.
-When needs are met, experience is improved.
-Here are two specific ways this happens in the APC model:
+Different approaches are necessary to improve the health outcomes of diverse populations.
+The APC model provides payers with control over experiences within care centers, ensuring each population’s specific needs are met.
+Here are a few specific ways this happens in the APC model:

-Customized care for customized needs: Whether it be implementing an occupational health program, offering travel vaccinations, or emphasizing a specific preventive screening, APC allows you to customize care to your population’s specific needs.
+- Customized care for customized needs: Whether implementing an occupational health program, offering vaccinations, or emphasizing a specific preventive screening, APC allows you to customize care to each population’s specific needs.